The basics of what we're looking to do are:

 Here’s how you would log an interesting Moment using this method:

-Lastly, we need another Smart Campaign that sets the value back to Null after like a few hours or a day to reset the logic in case the person where to book again.
+Lastly, we need another Smart Campaign that sets the value back to Null after a few hours or a day to reset the logic if the person was to book again.

 2) Connect your Chili Piper to Zapier.
 When a Meeting is Booked, Marketo will fire Zap to Marketo to update the “Meeting Booked” field to “True”.
 If Marketo does not see this Data Value Change of “Meeting Booked” = “True” after the timeout period set within your Chili Piper Router, the Marketo sets the value for “Meeting Booked” = “False”